danb0b/danb0b.github.io/content/travel/02-genoa.md

 Mold on bathroom wall
 various internet services were blocked:

 * whatsapp
 * github
 * google voice
 * the pictures from AirBNB were old and not reflective of the current state of the place
 * The instructions for entering the apartment were not clear.
 * no soap provided.
 No A/C (which was not necessarily expected, but it was really uncomfortable)
+* The french windows with the built-in seats below them are quite dangerous for the young ones.
+* No salt and pepper, or any condiments.
+EVERY AirBNB has salt and pepper, cmon!